-Before the end of the last century the Waterton Lakes had become a popular camping and fishing resort, and to preserve the region as a public possession the Government of Page 18
+Before the end of the last century the Waterton Lakes had become a popular camping and fishing resort, and to preserve the region as a public possession the Government of Canada in 1895 set aside a surrounding area of 54 square miles as a national park.
+Later its boundaries were extended to include the present area.
+Prominent in the movement to establish the park was "Kootenai" Brown, first white settler in the district, who eventually served as acting superintendent.